NJIT-CS490-SP21/Mucic-App/README.md

   2. The webpage is static it does not have other functionality other than playing previews of songs.
   3. CSS of the webpages needs to improve and html structure should also be improved.
   # What I would do to improve my future projects.
    I would learn different technologies.
 I will practice a lot to use the technologies I have learned.
 I will ge help from professor, TAs and my peers.
 I will also do my own research and try to find solution by myself.
+I would Also Improve the UI of my app after I learn react.js.